christianwach/civi_member_sync/README.md

 The *CiviCRM Member Role Sync* plugin allows you to synchronize CiviCRM memberships with WordPress roles.
 This enables you to have, among other things, members-only content on your website that is only accessible to current members defined by the rules and types you have set up in CiviCRM.

 This plugin is a fork of the [GitHub repo](https://github.com/tadpolecc/civi_member_sync) written by [Tadpole Collective](https://tadpole.cc) and  originally developed by [Jag Kandasamy](http://www.orangecreative.net).

-The roadmap for development is to make role syncing instantaneous rather than relying on login, logout or cron events happening.
+**Please note:** This plugin may not be functional at present.
+It is under development at the moment.
+The roadmap for this development phase is to make role syncing instantaneous rather than relying on login, logout or cron events happening.

 ## Installation ##